A mix of dedicated staff, incredible volunteers, and a wisdom counsel of supporters

-Shahar Rabi, Ph.D., is a registered Clinical Counsellor and an adjunct Professor of Counselling Psychology at Alder University.
+Shahar Rabi, Ph.D., is a Registered Clinical Counsellor (RCC) and an adjunct Professor of Counselling Psychology at Alder University.
 He formerly served as the Program Director of the Orchard Recovery Centre on Bowen Island, with years of experience in treating trauma, addiction, depression, and anxiety.
 He is also the Co-Founder and Director of Education for the New Earth Institute in Vancouver.
 His academic research has been mainly focused on contemplative, ecological and integral studies as means for well-being, connection, and growth.
 His therapeutic orientations include: mindfulness-inspired psychotherapy, acceptance and commitment therapy (ACT), solution-focused therapy, existential therapy, narrative therapy, cognitive behavioural therapy, archetypal therapy, and embodiment work, where he addresses issues such as grief and loss, trauma, pain management, spiritual and/or emotional crises, and personal development.

 Shahar believes that counselling should provide a healing space for his clients to explore the feelings, thoughts, behaviours, and relationships that cause difficulties in their lives.
 For his work with disadvantaged soldiers, he earned a medal of honour from the President of Israel.
 Shahar also has a broad spectrum of work experience as a choreographer, philosophy teacher, yoga teacher, meditation instructor, and even a clown.
 He brings his knowledge from all of these fields to his work with students and clients.
 As a meditation instructor, he draws on years of study and practice with prominent non-dual teachers from various traditions at monasteries in India, Nepal, and Thailand.